Copimox/Copimox/README.md

 - 👀 I’m interested in Video Games and Coding
 - 🌱 I’m currently learning Python/Content creation
 - 💞️ I’m looking to collaborate on anything really
-- 📫 How to reach me: `Discord: vvxrtues`
+- 📫 How to reach me: `Discord: ypurpl`

 <!---
 This is my README.md I guess